A Letter from the Ashes

 This is not a plea for forgiveness.
-It’s not a justification.
-It’s not an attempt to rewrite anyone’s view of me.
+Not a justification.
+Not an attempt to rewrite anyone’s view of me.
 Who am I to expect grace or reconciliation?
 I’m not entitled to mercy.

-What I do know is: I’ve slipped.
+What I do know is that I’ve slipped.
 Again and again.
 Even recently.

-When I feel hurt or overwhelmed by what some might call stress—but what, in reality, feels like drowning—I can turn toxic.
-It’s a deeply ingrained pattern.
-And it’s one that has cost me…almost everything.
+When I feel hurt or overwhelmed by what some might call stress—but what in reality feels like drowning—I can turn toxic.
+It’s a pattern.
+One that has cost me almost everything.

-I recently created this space online—my website and blog.
-I revised it, removed my name, and stripped away what no longer felt aligned.
-I created this platform to tell the truth of my experience while protecting the privacy of others.
+I recently built this space online—my website, my blog.
+I revised it.
+I removed what no longer felt aligned, including my name.
+I wanted somewhere to tell my truth while protecting the privacy of others.

 This space isn’t for everyone.
 It’s not polished.
 It’s not religiously correct.
 It’s messy, raw, and brutally honest.
 And yet, it’s where I feel called to speak.